GoogleChrome/developer.chrome.com/site/en/blog/standards-behavior/index.md

 ---
 title: Improving standards of behavior in standards discussions
 description: >
-  How the Chrome team aim to encourage more professional, respectful and inclusive discussions.
+  How the Chrome team aims to encourage more professional, respectful and inclusive discussions.
 subhead: >
-  How the Chrome team aim to encourage more professional, respectful and inclusive discussions.
+  How the Chrome team aims to encourage more professional, respectful and inclusive discussions.
 layout: 'layouts/blog-post.njk'
 date: 2023-02-21
 hero: 'image/kheDArv5csY6rvQUJDbWRscckLr1/HYruo4j2ir5MYZ96WabJ.jpg'